lorenzosimpson/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  Relational databases store data in a way that makes it easy to read/combine data from multiple tables.
+SQL is the languaged used to query different combinations of data from tables.

 - [ ] Why do tables need a `primary key`?

+  Primary keys serve as a unique identifier, so every item in a table can be accessed individually if necessary.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  We need a third table with a primary key and foreign keys referring to the primary keys of the two tables we are trying to communicate with.

 ## Minimum Viable Product